mat-sik/aws-deployment-example/README.md

 you need to create a service for your target instance.
 There you can define options for DNS and health checks.
 Then for the service you can register instance, by providing it IP and port.

-For me it looks like high level unnecesary abstraction over Route 53
+For me it looks like high level unnecessary abstraction over Route 53

 The dns name for each service is: